Houston Area

 Children’s Museum Houston

-A must stop for families with smaller kids and it is one of the top things to do in Houston with kids.
-It offers 90,000-square-feet with fun activities like the Tot*Spot, just for little kids.
+It offers 90,000 square feet with fun activities like the Tot*Spot, just for little kids.
 The FlowWorks interactive exhibit is another top activity with water games.
 For older kids, the Invention Convention offers a mini engineering workshop.

 Located 1500 Binz St. Open Tuesday to Saturday from 10 a.m. to 6 p.m. (with extended hours until 8 p.m. on Thursday) and Sunday from noon to 6 p.m.
 General admission is $15 for everyone older than 1 and seniors get a $1 discount.
 (There’s an additional $7 fee for the spy game.)
 Entrance fees are waived every Thursday evening from 5 to 8 p.m. for Family Free Night.
-This attraction takes the Houston CityPass.
+This attraction accepts the Houston CITYPASS.

 Museum of Fine Arts, Houston